Bolland & Bolland

-Bolland & Bolland are two Dutch music producers and brothers, Rob Bolland (born 17 April 1955) and Ferdi Bolland (born on 5 August 1956).
+Bolland & Bolland are two Dutch music producers and brothers, Rob Bolland (born 17 April 1955) and Ferdi Bolland (born 5 August 1956).
 They were born in Port Elizabeth in South Africa.

 Career

-They produced and wrote for such artists as Falco (including his Number 1 hit "Rock Me Amadeus"), Samantha Fox ("Love House"), and wrote the Status Quo hit "In the Army Now" – which they released under their own name in 1981 and which was also recorded by Gerard Joling.
+The duo produced and wrote for such artists as Falco (including his Number 1 hit "Rock Me Amadeus"), Samantha Fox ("Love House"), and wrote the Status Quo hit "In the Army Now" – which they released under their own name in 1981 and which was also recorded by Gerard Joling.
 As musicians in their own right, they released their first album "Florida" in 1972.
 Their hit singles career started as early as 1972, with "Summer of '71" in a folk, a cappella-style following the success of Simon and Garfunkel and their Dutch equivalents Greenfield and Cook.
 When, in 1976, their success started to wane, they turned towards a more electronic sound, an early example of which can be heard in "Spaceman", a 1978 hit in the Netherlands.

-Outside the Netherlands, they shortened their name to Bolland and established their name internationally with the release of the concept album The Domino Theory.
+Outside the Netherlands, they established their name internationally with the release of the concept album The Domino Theory.
 The edgy, tuneful album is a critical look at war and US intervention in foreign conflicts from the viewpoint of the foot soldier.
 It contains the single "In the Army Now", which reached number 1 in Norway and held the top spot for six consecutive weeks.
 In South Africa, the single peaked at number 9 in May 1982, boosted by increased conscription due to the South African Border War.
 Francis Rossi, lead singer of Status Quo, is widely quoted as having heard the song while on the Autobahn in Germany.
 He eventually persuaded Quo to record it, and the single reached number 2 in the UK in 1986.

-They are the owners of Bolland Studios, located in Blaricum, in the Dutch countryside.
-It was one of the first studios in the Netherlands to host an SSL SL4040 E Series.
+They are the owners of Bolland Studios, located in Blaricum.
+This was one of the first studios in the Netherlands to host an SSL SL4040 E Series.

-In 1984 they released the album Silent Partners.
+In 1984, they released the album Silent Partners.
 The biggest hit from this album was called "Ten American Girls".
 Subsequent albums followed through the 1990s.
 In 1997, Daniella's Daze released an electronic rock album called Slut on the heavy metal label Roadrunner Records.
 The Bolland brothers produced, arranged and mixed, with lyrics by them and Australian singer Daniella Porsius.
 The only single, "100% Jesus", received good radio airplay in Australia, but no further releases by the collective followed.
+The duo later parted ways both musically and personally.